53. The large Bush Barrow lozenge of gold.

 From the out-of-print booklet "The real Grimes Graves prehistoric flint mines" ISBN 978-0-9553012-9-2, T W Flowers 2010.

-One wonders how Professor Thom ever managed to find the value of the Megalithic Yard when he ignored the most fundamental of facts that stone circles were internal devices.
+One wonders how Professor Thom ever managed to find the value of the Megalithic Yard when he ignored the fundamental fact that stone circles were internal devices.

-Here we see how Thom incorrectly placed his geometry to pass through the center of the stones.
-Not only that, but his scale is too small. - Fortunately, he unwittingly put things right by producing a 50 MY-diameter circle!
+Here, we see how Thom incorrectly placed his geometry to pass through the centre of the stones.
+Not only that, but his scale is too small. - Fortunately, scale-wise, he unwittingly put things right by producing a 50 MY-diameter circle!

 My blued-out version shows the correct geometry on which the stone circle of Borrowston Rig is based.
 Not only is the monument based on a pair of proportional to 3:4:5 Pythagorean triangles, but these triangles prove the Megalithic Inch as one-fortieth of a Megalithic Yard beyond doubt.